xysun/Beta/README.md

 * how to catch raised exceptions?
 * more assert methods
 * support json input/output files?
-* clean import namespace after one file
+* clean import namespace after each file?